derekbekoe/convey/docs/self-hosting.md

 Alternatively, you can host your own [NATS Streaming Server](https://docs.nats.io/nats-streaming-concepts/intro) and configure `convey` to use that server.

 Some of these methods do not use TLS.
-Only use these methods for experimental or development purposes only.
-We only include these methods for illustration purposes.
+Only use the "no TLS" methods for experimental or development purposes only.
 Typically, you should enable TLS on the NATS Server.
 See [encrypt connections with TLS](https://docs.nats.io/developing-with-nats/security/tls).

 ## Host Local Docker container (no TLS)